-This Compensation Discussion and Analysis addresses our compensation philosophy, objectives, process and actions specific to fiscal 2012, and the first part of fiscal 2013 prior to the date of this Proxy Statement, for our Chief Executive Officer, Chief Financial Officer and our three other most highly compensated executive officers based on their total compensation in fiscal 2012.
+This Compensation Discussion and Analysis addresses our compensation philosophy, objectives, process and actions specific to fiscal 2015, and the first part of fiscal 2016 prior to the date of this Proxy Statement, for our Chief Executive Officer, Chief Financial Officer and our three other most highly compensated executive officers based on their total compensation in fiscal 2015.
 Throughout this proxy statement, we refer to these five executive officers as our "named executive officers."
 Responsibility for establishing, implementing and monitoring the total compensation of our executive officers rests with the Compensation Committee of our Board of Directors.
-Our named executive officers for fiscal 2012 are:
+Our named executive officers for fiscal 2015 were:

-- Harold M. Stratton II.
-Chairman of the Board and Chief Executive Officer - Frank J. Krejci, President and Chief Operating Officer - Patrick J. Hansen, Senior Vice President, Chief Financial Officer, Treasurer and Secretary - Dennis A. Kazmierski, Vice President Marketing and Sales - Rolando J. Guillot, Vice President Mexican Operations
+- Frank J. Krejci, President and Chief Executive Officer - Patrick J. Hansen, Senior Vice President, Chief Financial Officer, Treasurer and Secretary - Rolando J. Guillot, Vice President Mexican Operations - Richard P. Messina, Vice President Global Sales and Access Control Products - Brian J. Reetz, Vice President Security Products